 1. Be honest.
 How has this relationship met my expectation?

 It’s important to make sure everyone shows up as expected and support the relationship.
 LET ME MAKE ONE THING CLEAR –You’re not looking TO FIND FAULT with yourself or others.
 Don’t you check the quality of everything you have to make sure it’s working the way you intended?
 Don’t you change the tires, batteries, light bulbs because of wear and tear and make necessary updates to keep them in working order?
 And if they aren’t then you do what’s necessary to fix it.
 The same care is necessary for relationships.
 This was a challenging concept for me because I kept score instead of looking at my expectations and what I wanted the relationship to be.
-Uh Huh – you did this and I let it slide now you’ve got one more strike and you’re outta here!
+Uh huh – you did this and I let it slide so if you get one more strike, you’re outta here!
 That’s no longer my mentality and certainly not how you build solid relationships.
 I had to consider what I needed from the relationship and to speak up when my needs weren’t met.
 No stewing, marinating or keeping score, just open and honest communication.

 2. Are we each bringing our best?

-There is no real partnership without each party bringing 100% of themselves to the table.
-See what talent’s aren’t being fully utilized that can make the coming together better.
-The relationship has its own identity and is mutually inclusive, meaning each party must be in agreement, working together and bringing individual strengths, gifts, perspective, and experiences to share as they benefit the relationship.
-We can’t be selfish by holding back our gifts if our expectation is to be in a thriving partnership.
-There should be no competition or trying to get a leg-up over each other.
-Bottom line – we’re adults, right and must behave as such?
+There is no real partnership without each party bringing 100% of themselves to the table; open, authentic and intentional.
+Start with yourself and explore what talent’s aren’t being fully utilized and how you can draw upon them to support others.
+How can you help develop the untapped potential of those you are in a relationship with?
+What is the common goal that brings everyone to the table and what strengths are needed to create success?
+Your relationships have its own identity, you know.
+Each party must be in agreement, working together to bring individual strengths, gifts, perspective, and experiences to benefit the relationship and create positive results.
+We can’t selfishly hold back our gifts if we expect to be in a thriving partnership where there is no competition or trying to get a leg-up over each other.
+Bottom line – we are adults, right and must behave as such.
 No one person is doing all the giving or all the receiving.
 Relationships are teamwork – with everyone doing their part.

 To book a consultation visit, Work with Necie!